 If you have difficulty believing this, take the case of Swami Vivekananda who was also a Brahmachari.
 His strength of memory and wisdom were just the result of Celibacy.

-In India, there were hundreds and hundreds of Yogis and Saints who practiced celibacy and excelled in spirituality.
+In India, hundreds and hundreds of Yogis and Saints practiced celibacy and excelled in spirituality.
 Moreover, all religions of India invariably prescribe celibacy as their moral code of conduct.

 But modern science has yet to understand the glory of celibacy.

 Celibacy helps the yogi conserve sexual energy and diverts it for spiritual development.
 Moreover, It is the best instrument for spiritual progress.
 Also, It boosts the practice of Pranayama and Yoga.

 Take the life of a founder of any religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja, and the like.
 What is the common thread that connects them?
 They are all celibates.
 Right?
 Understand their power of influence which is the outcome of the strength of Celibacy.

 Mahatma Gandhi practiced celibacy in his later part of life.
 His influence on people and others was due to the power of Celibacy.
 Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the Parliament of World Religions.

 At the physical level, there is no waste of energy.
 Also, his conservation of energy improves health and immunity.
 It fills the body with Ojas which is a form of energy that gives focus and vitality.
 Moreover, the vitality generated using Celibacy helps the yogi to reach the next level.